andis-spr/neovim-win-shell/README.md

+A set of scripts for integrating Neovim Qt executable with Windows Explorer — registering a program ID, creating file associations and adding the `Edit with Neovim` file & folder context menu option.

 IMPORTANT: Set the `nvim-qt.exe` location path in `\*\*.reg` files and the `\set-file-associations\associations-list.conf` contents according to YOUR setup and requirements before applying them.

 ## Actions